-The fair values of the financial assets available for sale and the financial assets through profit or loss, are based on a market valuation.
-For every financial asset, the fair values are confirmed by the institutions with which the Company has concluded the relevant contracts.
-The valuation method takes into account all factors in order to reliably determine the fair value and falls within Level 2 of the classification for the determination of the fair value.
+The fair values of available for sale financial instruments and financial instruments through profit and loss are based on market valuation.
+For all financial instruments, their fair values are affirmed by the financial institutions with which the Company has concluded the corresponding contracts.
+The valuation method takes into account all factors in order to determine the fair value with accuracy and falls under Level 2 of the hierarchy above with respect to the determination of the fair value.